 Some of the steps in the IDP process will require sophisticated software tools.
-Some of the necessary tools can be mapped to various utility systems, such as Advanced Distribution Management Systems and DER Management Systems, but others are standalone modeling applications.
+Some of the necessary tools can be mapped to various utility systems, such as advanced distribution management systems and DER management systems, but others are standalone modeling applications.
 These technologies are at varying states of maturity - with some being fully commercialized and others in the research and development stage.
 The technology requirements to perform IDP will vary based on the planning objectives and the stage of DER penetration on the grid.
 As such, the technology needs will evolve as IDP goals become more sophisticated and new stages of DER penetration are reached.
-A U.S. Department of Energy report, Modern Distribution Grid, Volume II: Advanced Technology Maturity Assessment, provides a helpful framework for identifying technology needs for IDP planning.
+A U.S. DOE report, Modern Distribution Grid, Volume II: Advanced Technology Maturity Assessment, provides a helpful framework for identifying technology needs for IDP planning.